 NIGMS mission.
 The program will clarify the expectations of an “established investigator” and enhance the language around providing a safe and inclusive environment.
 The Council discussed flexibility to expand the timeline of PREP.
-NIGMS received Council approval to reissue a PREP FOA with no significant changes to the program.
+NIGMS received Council approval to reissue a PREP NOFO with no significant changes to the program.

 Contact: Anissa J. Brown, Ph.D.,